 Later in life, after travelling around Australia and New Zealand, I decided that I would go to University.
 I found a course that sounded right at Staffordshire University, studying Graphic Design but specialised in Illustration.
 Four of the tutors would evenually shape how I work today.
 Ray Fields helped create my sense of colour; while Chris Sharrock and Darren Raven helped me shape a more stylistic approach in the way I draw.
 Many thanks also to Laura Knight, who provided a lot of support, encouragement and enthusiasm.

-It was while studying here (at the Stoke-on-Trent campus) that I met my partner Nina, and we've been inseparable ever since.
-We currently live in Pinner, north-west, Greater London, with our two lovely children and our cat, 'Bev'.
+It was also while studying here (at the Stoke-on-Trent campus) that I met my partner Nina, and we've been inseparable ever since and now live in Pinner, north-west London, with our 2 lovely children and our cat, 'Bev'.

 I enjoy going to the Cinema; listen to Rock music; take lots of photos of my family and interesting textures; play guitar; go swimming; prefer camping over Glamping, and watching light-hearted crime dramas

 ... with a lovely big mug of tea.

 I always like to start in a sketchbook to flesh out ideas and develop a composition before even considering colour.
 I usually have a very loose idea of what I'd like to create in my head, but by playing around in a sketchbook I can help push this idea further.
 Any rough sketch may end up being scanned before being edited and refined in Photoshop or Illustrator If vector artwork is required.
 I have been using Photoshop and Illustrator for over a decade but have only resently earned an Adobe Certified Associate (ACA) in both, mostly done out of curiosity to see how well I actually knew them, but also as a qualification to help show that I actually know what I'm doing technically as well as artistically.